Mechanical Music Articles and Stories

 To be sure, collector interest was far from being entirely absent.
 Particularly in England, where the Musical Box Society numbered several hundred members, as did the Fair Organ Preservation Society, there was interest in music makers of yesteryear.
 However, on the main continent of Europe itself, interest was just in its beginning stages.

-Eugene DeRoy at his arranging table laying out musical notes, trapwork effects and register controls for a Symphonia music roll.
+Eugene DeRoy seated at his arranging table graphically laying out the musical notes, trapwork effects and register controls for a new Symphonia music roll. |

 One day in the early 1960s an airmail letter arrived from Eugene DeRoy of Antwerp, Belgium.
 Mr. DeRoy told me that he was a producer of music rolls--and, believe it or not, still was making rolls for Hupfeld, Philipps, Weber, Popper, and other large orchestrions!
 Furthermore, he offered me an instrument or two for sale.
 On my next trip to Belgium (I visited Europe frequently in the search for rare coins--my only business interest at this time) I visited Mr. DeRoy.
 I found him a convivial, quick-witted person with an insatiable desire to fill me in on the details of the "good old days" when he bought and sold orchestrions--and made rolls for them.
 His Symphonia Music Roll Company was one of the largest in Europe and during its heyday in the 1920s turned out rolls for over 200 different types of automatic musical instruments!
 Mr. DeRoy's business faded during the late 1930s as the interest in automatic musical instruments was replaced by the more popular and certainly far less expensive juke boxes and electronic sound systems then being installed in public places.
 After the Second World War the Symphonia business shrunk to a small size and was primarily operated by Mr. and Mrs. DeRoy who sold replacement parts for pianos and also made occasional music rolls for a dwindling number of customers.